meumobi/meumobi.github.io/_posts/2017-06-05-alternatives-launchkit.md

 ## AppSite

 To quickly build an App website, filling datas from online App Store you can use [AppSite](https://appsite.skygear.io/), also produced by [oursky](https://oursky.com/), as shotbot above.
 It's a simple service with few setting but do the job.
+Unlike launchkit we you can only create one site hosted by AppSite.
+But you can download a zip with the html page and assets to host in your own environment.

 ![appsite]({{ site.BASE_PATH }}/assets/media/launchkit/appsite.png)